A nonamenable type $F_{\infty}$ group of piecewise projective homeomorphisms: Preliminaries

-For example, for the word $y_{100}^{-1}y_{10}$ and the binary sequence $1001111...$ the calculation string is $10y0y^{-1}1111...$.
-The output of the evaluation of the word on the binary string is the limit of the strings obtained from performing these substitutions.
-A calculation has a \emph{potential cancellation} if upon performing a finite set of substitutions we encounter a substring of the form $yy^{-1}$ or $y^{-1}y$.
-When a calculation has no potential cancellations, we say that it has \emph{exponent} $n$ if $n$ is the number of occurences of the symbols $y^{\pm}$.
-Note that there is no potential cancellation in the example above, and the exponent is $2$.
+\end{defn} For example, consider the action of the word $x^{-1}y_{100}^{-1}y_{10}$ on the binary sequence $11001111...$.
+First, we have the prefix replacement map Then the resulting calculation string is The \emph{output string} of the evaluation of the word on the binary string is the limit of the strings obtained from performing these substitutions.
+So $1010111...$ is the output string of the calculation $10y0y^{-1}1111...$.